PossibleLlama/worklog/docs/README.md

   date.
 - `--endDate "2001/01/01"` Print all work between `startDate` and `endDate`.
 Must be used in conjunction with `--startDate`.
-- `--today` Print all work complete since midnight.
+- `--today`, `-t` Print all work complete since midnight.
 This is not the last 24 hours.
-- `--thisWeek` Print all work completed since midnight on the last Monday.
+- `--thisWeek`, `-w` Print all work completed since midnight on the last Monday.
 This is not the last 168 hours.

 ### Filters